Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Yeah, and there's...

-Can you imagine how cute that would be?
+Can you imagine how cute that would mean?

 I think New Zealanders can imagine that.